bdurrani/bdurrani.github.com/content/post/2018-03-23-using-find-map-reduce-iterators.md

-To my surprise, I learnt that I can't write code like this for other data structures like [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map). because these expose their data as [iterators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterator_protocol).
+To my surprise, I learnt that I can't write code like this for other data structures like [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map). because these expose their data as [iterators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterator_protocol) and not as Arrays.

 Iterators are a whole other beast introduced in ES6, and the only built-in way to use filter/map with them is to convert then to Arrays.